semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 ![](static/tooltip-content-yes-no.png)

-**Ensure that the tooltip does not prevent users from interacting with nearby triggers.**
+**Ensure that the tooltip doesn't prevent users from interacting with nearby triggers.**

 ![](static/tooltip-hover-yes-no.png)